spencerwoody/covid19-data-comparsion/README.md

 - `figures/` contains figures comparing numbers of daily deaths and cumulative deaths between data sources for several states.
 Code for these figures can be found in `nyt-jhu-comparison.R`.
+- `data/` contains misc. data for states and other geographic aggregations.

 ## Contact